max3a3/mos/README.md

 # IFT6135H18 Class project.
 This code is forked from its original repo.
 Some modifications are made into it
 # to satisfy our project needs.
+Most results are here, some scripts won't run because the required folders
+# (saved models) are not uploaded to Git because of space

 # Breaking the Softmax Bottleneck: A High-Rank Language Model